Elias Díaz Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.47).
+- The Marlins' 4.42 team ERA ranks 21st across all league pitching staffs.

-- Marlins pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Marlins pitchers combine to rank 16th in baseball in home runs given up (59 total, 1.2 per game).

+- Garrett makes the start for the Marlins, his ninth of the season.
+He is 1-2 with a 4.60 ERA and 44 strikeouts in 43 2/3 innings pitched.

-- The righty's most recent time out was on Saturday against the San Francisco Giants, when he tossed 5 2/3 innings, surrendering four earned runs while allowing five hits.
+- The lefty's most recent time out came on Saturday against the San Francisco Giants, when he went 6 1/3 scoreless innings while giving up only one hit.

+- The 25-year-old has amassed a 4.60 ERA and 9.2 strikeouts per nine innings in nine games this season, while allowing a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.